Skip to main content

 What is XUNICEF News and Views?

-XUNICEF News and Views (xunicefnewsandviews.blogspot.com) maintains a non-profit website and several related online publications, through which former UNICEF staff members can share information, read and contribute articles related to UNICEF and the United Nations, get information on forthcoming events, and discuss issues of common interest.
+XUNICEF News and Views (xunicefnewsandviews.blogspot.com) is a blog (or website) through which former UNICEF staff members can share information, contribute articles related to UNICEF and the United Nations, and discuss issues of common interest.
 There is no advertising.
-Our website and its contents do not appear in the results of search engines.
+Anybody can read the blog.

 Who are the people behind XUNICEF News and Views ?